f-blan/SDP_Traffic_DOTS/Report.md

 <br> Here are described the most important details of the main custom systems used by the application.
 All the most critical operations are designed to be executed in parallel on multiple cores through the usage of worker threads.

 #### 2.6.1 TrafficLightSystem
-<br> This is a simple system that sets the animation frame and the next state of a given traffic light depending on the elapsed amount of time and its current state.
+<br> This is a simple system that updates the state of a given traffic light entity (and its translation component) depending on the elapsed amount of time and its previous state.

 #### 2.6.2 CarSpawnerSystem
 <br> This system processes District entities containing the CarSpawnerComponent, and generates a number of car entities contained in the component inside of the related district.
 It also initializes the CarPathComponent needed by cars to compute the path they're going to follow.
 This means that all spawned cars will be processed by the CarPathSystem in the next frame: this is an expensive operation and requires allocating an amount of memory that scales with the size of the graph for each car, so each CarSpawnerComponent also contains a "delay" field that allows the System to deal with each districts at different points in time (thus preventing the simulation from crashing when run with a high number of entities in a big map)